 Town of Colonial Beach, Virginia (CBVA)

-Within the Town of Colonial Beach are three LOVEworks.
+Within the Town of Colonial Beach are four LOVEworks.
 The first was the iconic golf cart LOVEwork located at the town’s downtown beach.
-Installed in 2015, this interactive sculpture was returned recently to its rightful place along the boardwalk after being refurbished.
-In addition to undergoing a thorough cleaning and sanding, the letters–using the shapes of fish, an oyster, flip flops, and beach scene to spell out LOVE–were repainted in vibrant hues by artists from local community organizations including Colonial Beach Artists Guild; Beach, Arts, Music, Mentoring (BAMM); and Colonial Beach Foundation.
+Installed in 2015, this interactive sculpture was returned recently to its rightful place along the boardwalk after refurbishment.
+In addition to undergoing a thorough cleaning and sanding, the letters–using the shapes of a fish, an oyster, flip flops, and beach/crabbing scene to spell out LOVE–were repainted in vibrant hues by artists from local community organizations including Colonial Beach Artists Guild; Beach, Arts, Music, Mentoring (BAMM); and Colonial Beach Foundation.
 Local residents also chipped in to help refurbish the seats on the golf cart, renovate the osprey nest and complete the project.

 Dockside Restaurant & Tiki Bar, is the site of CBVA’s second LOVEwork, emblazoned with flip flops, a beach ball, palm trees and fish against the backdrop of a pontoon boat.
 The third LOVE sign in Colonial Beach is crafted out of wine bottles and constructed into a wall in Monroe Bay Winery‘s straw bale barn, tasting room and event center.